SilasiLab/HomeCageSinglePellet/README.md

 * Is everything plugged in?
 * Shutting the system down incorrectly will often cause the camera and camera software to enter a bad state.
 	* Check if the light on the camera is solid green.
 If it is, unplug the camera and plug it back in.
-	* Check the HomeCageSinglePellet/src/client/ directory for a file named <KILL>.
+	* Check the HomeCageSinglePellet/src/client/ directory for a file named KILL.
 If this file exists, delete it.
 	* Make sure the camera is plugged into a USB 3.0 or greater port and that it is not sharing a USB bridge with too many 			other devices (I.e if you have 43 devices plugged into the back of the computer and none in the front, plug the 		camera into the front).
 * Make sure you are in the correct virtual environment.
 * Make sure the HomeCageSinglePellet/config/config.txt file contains the correct configuration.
 (If the file gets deleted it will be replaced by a default version at system start)